Stock market today: Wall Street slips as households get more nervous

 One area under heavy pressure this week looking to stabilize was PacWest Bancorp's stock.
 It's been under heavy scrutiny as Wall Street hunts for the next possible U.S. bank to fail following three high-profile collapses since March.

-PacWest was 0.9% higher a day after sliding sharply when it disclosed a flight of deposits from the prior week.
-It had been up by more in the morning, and it's still down nearly 18% for the week so far.
+PacWest was 1.3% lower a day after sliding sharply when it disclosed a flight of deposits from the prior week.
+It's down nearly 20% for the week so far.

 Banks have been bending under the weight of much higher interest rates, which have caused some customers to pull deposits in search of higher yields while also dragging down prices for the investments that the banks hold.